-One way to avoid this outcome is to require tight regulation of multiple firms on mortgage criteria and to require the same mortgage interest rates (given the mortgages terms and characteristics) reflecting the characteristics of the pooled portfolios of the firms, much as Ginnie Mae functions today through FHA enforcement of mortgage terms across all issuers.
+One way to avoid this outcome is to require tight regulation of multiple firms on mortgage criteria and to require the same mortgage g fees and lending rates (given mortgages terms and characteristics) reflecting the characteristics of the pooled portfolios of the firms, much as Ginnie Mae functions today through FHA enforcement of mortgage terms across all issuers.
 This option could indeed work and the CRT market could price credit risk in the overall book of business, consistent with the proposals that put forth more than a few guarantors.
 With the regulatory setting of standardized lending standards and g fee pricing, multiple guarantors can issue CRTs referenced to the market wide book of business, with the market pricing of CRTs providing feedback to regulators about credit risk.

-In this regulatory set up the setting of g fees could be determined either at the discretion of regulators or in a nondiscretionary way, with g fees linked to CRT pricing.
+In this regulatory set-up, g fees are determined either at the discretion of regulators or in a nondiscretionary way, with g fees linked to CRT pricing.
+Currently GSEs have discretion in issuing CRTs and linking CRT pricing to the setting of g fees.

-Currently CRTs provide information on how markets price credit risk without mandatory linking of g fees to CRT pricing.
 Restructuring, as called for in several of the reform proposals, with CRT pricing automatically linked to mortgage interest rates, may reintroduce instability into markets.
 As demonstrated by ABX pricing after the crisis, periods of market uncertainty translate into illiquid markets.
 Increases in the cost of credit affect housing prices and credit flows in turn, leading to reinforcing downward spirals.
 Reform proposals suggest circuit breakers to limit this destabilizing effect.
-The Parrott et al. proposal states that, in the case of interest rates increasing beyond a certain point, the NMRC should hold g fees constant thereafter.25 Having the government guarantee mortgage rates as risk increases to limit housing price declines would help private sector holders of CRTs and would increase taxpayers' risk exposure.
-In any case, the intermediation role of setting standards and credit risk premiums over the cycle is central and short term oriented capital markets cannot perform this role.

-On the other hand, it is possible to conjure a scenario in which the discretionary underpricing of credit by one or a few or many guarantors for market share or short term fees destabilizes markets in the long term.
-With few or many guarantors, a role for macro prudential supervisory oversight of housing finance markets, informed by credit risk trading, remains.
+The Parrott et al. proposal states that, in the case of interest rates increasing beyond a certain point, the NMRC should hold g fees constant thereafter.21 However, having the government guarantee mortgage rates as risk increases to limit housing price declines would help private sector holders of CRTs and would increase taxpayers' risk exposure.
+On the other hand, as described above, it is possible to conjure a scenario in which the discretionary underpricing of credit by one or a few (or many) guarantors for market share or short term fees destabilizes markets in the long term.
+With few or many guarantors, naïve investors and path dependent housing prices, a role for macro prudential supervisory oversight of housing finance markets, informed by credit risk trading, remains.